junxit/us-congress-bills-112/metadata.md

 - 2011-07-21 — The text of H.R.
 830, as passed by the House, was appended to the end of H.R.
 1315 as new matter.
 - 2011-07-21 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which had been debated earlier and on which further proceedings were postponed.
 - 2011-07-21 — VACATING PROCEEDINGS - Mr. DeFazio asked unanimous consent to vacate the proceedings by which a recorded vote was ordered on the adoption of amendment no. 3 to the end that the amendment be agreed to by the voice vote.
+- 2011-07-22 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.